richmr/pycallflow/README.md

 ### Clean up

-The diagrams can get quite busy, but there are three options that can limit some of the noise
+The diagrams can get quite busy, but there are options that can limit some of the noise.

+#### --clean

+Specifying this option will turn all of the clean up options on.
+I recommend it under most circumstances.

 #### --suppress_recursive_calls